 This is a time when primary social relationships and emotional attachments develop between dogs and people and between dogs and other dogs.
 Note that only half of this sensitive period has elapsed at the usual time for adoption, which is why it is so important for owners to get a grasp of the essential features of proper puppy socialization and training.

 How to raise a good puppy has been discussed almost ad nauseam by numerous authorities though the message has still not penetrated to all new puppy owners.
 In essence, for training a new puppy, new owners need to concentrate on being patient and considerate while using primarily positive reinforcement with, if necessary, negative punishment (withholding benefits) as a consequence for any deliberate, unacceptable behavior.
-But even informed owners sometimes fail to appreciate the absolute no-no’s of puppy raising.
-True, some of the biggest of them are simply the converse of what should be done, but it doesn’t hurt to include these items in the list for even greater clarity.
+But even informed owners sometimes fail to appreciate the absolute no-nos of puppy raising.
+True, some of the biggest of them is simply the converse of what should be done, but it doesn’t hurt to include these items in the list for even greater clarity.

 Punishment teaches a dog nothing, except how to avoid the punishment.
 It is far better, and far more humane, to teach the pup what to do rather than punish it for something it is doing.
 Also note, that punishment after the fact is not only inappropriate; it is pointless.
 The only type of positive (direct) punishment that might, on occasion be acceptable is that delivered remotely by some anonymous contraption.
-E.g. some kind of booby trap arrangement to discourage pups from “counter surfing.”
+E.g., some kind of booby trap arrangement to discourage pups from “counter surfing.”

-Setting one’s standards high is one thing but a puppy cannot do what it is physically incapable of or doesn’t understand.
+Setting one’s standards high is one thing, but a puppy cannot do what it is physically incapable of or doesn’t understand.
 For example, young pups cannot hold their urine for long periods of time.
 They are like children and need frequent opportunities to empty their bladder.

-Some folk who acquire new puppies really don’t have the time to take care of them properly.
+Some folk who acquire new puppies don’t have the time to take care of them properly.
 There’s no getting around it, raising a puppy properly takes time.
 If you haven’t got time, don’t get a puppy.
 As a solution to their puppy’s … well, puppy behavior, they lock it in a crate for hours on end.
 It is shut up while they are out, while they are busy, and while they are asleep.
 Some pups are crated for almost 20 hours a day for this reason.
-Of course, when the pup is let out, it goes ballistic and the owner is horrified.
-The Catch-22 solution, to put the puppy back in the crate: This is all horribly wrong.
+Of course, when the pup is let out, it goes ballistic, and the owner is horrified.
+The Catch-22 solution, to put the puppy back in the crate: This is all wrong.

 Most puppies do benefit from having a crate, a place of comfort and security where they can engage in occasional self-imposed time-outs.
 A crate can come to be viewed by the pup as a den, of sorts, but note: Dens don’t have doors.
 It is not bad to use the crate for house training, confining the pup in the crate for 15-20 minutes between “bathroom breaks” to ensure to requisite deposition of urine outside but long periods of confinement are counterproductive, leading to a type of kennel dog syndrome of hyperactivity, excessive reactivity, compulsivity, and introversion.